johertrich/simple_torch_NFFT/docs/KernelSummation/background.md

 ## Efficient Derivatives for Sliced Kernel Summation

 Backpropagation through the sliced kernel summation is not memory efficient, since the computation over all slices must be traced.
-To avoid this, we overwrite the backward pass again by using fast.
+To avoid this, we overwrite the backward pass again by using again the fast kernel evaluation (and slicing) for computing the derivatives.

 ### Derivative with respect to $x_n$